ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 The `ipcrypt-pfx` construction improves upon earlier designs such as CRYPTO-Pan through enhanced cryptographic security:

-- Sum-of-Permutations: The XOR of two independently keyed AES-128 permutations provides security beyond the birthday bound {{SUM-OF-PRPS}}, supporting more than 2<sup>78</sup> distinct IP addresses per key {{REVISITING-SUM}}.
-This construction ensures that even with billions of encrypted addresses, security remains robust.
+- Sum-of-Permutations: The XOR of two independently keyed AES-128 permutations provides 128-bit PRF security {{SUM-OF-PRPS}}, with distinguishing advantage growing on the order of q/2<sup>128</sup> for q queries.
+This construction ensures robust security even for massive-scale deployments.

 - Prefix-based context isolation: shift-and-append updates make each bit depend on the full prefix history and ensure fresh PRF input each round.